handsontable/handsontable/docs/content/api/introduction.md

 ---
 title: Introduction
-metaTitle: API Reference - Handsontable Documentation
+metaTitle: API reference - JavaScript Data Grid | Handsontable
+description: Control the data grid programmatically, using Handsontable's API options and methods.
 permalink: /api/
 canonicalUrl: /api/
+react:
+  metaTitle: API reference - React Data Grid | Handsontable
 ---

-# Handsontable API Reference
+# Handsontable API reference

 [[toc]]

-Welcome to Handsontable API reference.
-Our goal is make it easy to dive in and start coding from day one.
+Welcome to Handsontable's API reference.
+Our goal is to make it easy to dive in and start coding from day one.

 However, data grids are rather complex libraries, so we assume that you possess a certain level of expertise in JavaScript before moving forward.
 If you want to grab some basics, we have provided a JavaScript example in the [demo](@/guides/getting-started/demo.md) section.